geajack/git-challenge/README.md

 In this commit history, the oldest three commits do not have Timmy's changes to `todo.txt`, so we are not fulfilling the requirement of replaying the `shopping` changes *after* Timmy's commit.

-Finally, **the git commit or sequence of commands you use to accomplish this must be able to run without human supervision**, in particular without manual merge conflict resolution.
+Finally, **the git command or sequence of commands you use to accomplish this must be able to run without human supervision**, in particular without manual merge conflict resolution.
 A naive `git rebase` or `cherry-pick` does not fulfill this requirement.

 ## Why would you want to do this?